×

 Mahailo Boskovic triggered the inbounds play from the sideline, feeding Wright on the run from the backcourt.
 Wright split two defenders, leaning into a 3-pointer that hit nothing but net as the buzzer sounded.
 His teammates raced onto the floor and celebrated with Wright in the corner of the court.

-Freshman AJ Dybantsa was special in the second half, scoring 22 of his career-high 28 points.
-He absolutely took over as a playmaker in the final eight minutes, scoring nine points and dishing out four assists.
-Dybantsa perfectly executed back-to-back pick-and-roll alley oops to Keba Keita and BYU took a 55-54 lead with 3:15 to go.
-The Cougars took a 62-56 advantage when Dybantsa drove the middle and threw down a soaring one-handed dunk with 1:08 remaining.
+Dybantsa was spectacular in the second half and absolutely took over as a playmaker in the final eight minutes, scoring nine points and dishing out four assists.
+He perfectly executed back-to-back, pick-and-roll alley oops to Keba Keita for dunks and BYU took a 55-54 lead with 3:15 to go.
+The Cougars got out to a 62-56 advantage when Dybantsa drove the middle and threw down a soaring one-handed dunk with 1:08 remaining.

 Clemson wasn’t done, though, because Wright missed the front end of a 1-and-1 with a two-point lead and 13.4 seconds on the clock.
 Hunter raced down the floor and banked in a layup for the tie to set up the final moments.